bulletmark/pystand/README.md

 # installed python 3.12:
 $ $(pystand path -p 3.12) -m venv myenv

-# Use pipx to install a package to be run with pystand installed python
+# Use uv tool to install a package to be run with pystand installed python
 # specific version 3.11.1:
-$ pipx install --python $(pystand path -p 3.11.1) cowsay
+$ uv tool install -p $(pystand path 3.11.1) cowsay
 ```

 See detailed usage information in the [Usage](#usage) section that